-Three-quarter length standing portrait of a man elaborately dressed in a heavily decorated cloak, wearing a long flowing wig, holding a baroque-style recorder with ivory mounts and ebony studs, his left hand uppermost.
+Three-quarter length standing portrait of a man elaborately dressed in a heavily decorated cloak, wearing a long flowing wig, holding a baroque-style recorder with ivory mounts and ebony studs.
 The instrument is probably a tenor recorder or flûte de voix and looks very much like those made by the French maker Dupuis (fl.
 1692).